petyaracz/JANET/Readme.md

 ## References

+Albright, Adam, and Bruce Hayes.
+"Rules vs. analogy in English past tenses: A computational/experimental study."
+Cognition 90, no. 2 (2003): 119-161.

 Frisch, Stefan A., Janet B. Pierrehumbert, and Michael B. Broe.
 "Similarity avoidance and the OCP." *Natural Language & Linguistic Theory* 22, no. 1 (2004): 179-228.

 Dawdy-Hesterberg, Lisa Garnand, and Janet Breckenridge Pierrehumbert.
 "Learnability and generalisation of Arabic broken plural nouns." *Language, Cognition and Neuroscience* 29, no. 10 (2014): 1268-1282.

+Siptár, Péter, and Miklós Törkenczy.
+The phonology of Hungarian.
+OUP Oxford, 2000.

 Rácz, Péter, Clay Beckner, Jennifer B. Hay, and Janet B. Pierrehumbert.
 "Morphological convergence as on-line lexical analogy." *Language* 96, no. 4 (2020): 735-770.